 - IntelliSense code auto-completion

 - Built-in support for Git version control

 - Extensible and customizable

-Microsoft Visual Studio Code is an open source, cross-platform text editor.
+Microsoft Visual Studio Code, commonly called VS Code, is an open source, cross-platform code editor.
 It provides programmers with debugging tools, built-in Git commands, IntelliSense code completion, and support for extensions that can add capabilities to the software.
 Although the program sounds similar, it is not to be confused with Microsoft Visual Studio, which is a proprietary integrated development environment (IDE).